-In a vast majority of cases, gluten sensitivity symptoms will be systemic and will be a result of consuming gluten over a period of time.
-But symptoms of a wheat allergy will manifest themselves more like you perceive a typical allergy: quickly and with single exposure.
-Being gluten intolerant can be frustrating as this autoimmune disease can be subtle (even silent) and insidious.
+In a vast majority of cases, celiac disease and gluten sensitivity symptoms will be systemic and will be a result of consuming gluten over a period of time.
+But symptoms of a wheat allergy will manifest themselves in a manner more typical of an allergic reaction: immediately or almost immediately after consuming the wheat-containing culprit.

-For example, if you eat a large, dense piece of gluten-rich bread and have immediate reactions, you are more likely experiencing wheat allergy symptoms rather than symptoms of gluten intolerance.
+For example, if you eat a large, dense piece of gluten-rich bread and have immediate reactions, you are more likely experiencing wheat allergy symptoms rather than symptoms of celiac disease.

 I know this can be confusing, but think of a wheat allergy reaction as similar to the way a person might react to cats if he or she is allergic to them.
 If he pets the cat and breaths around the cat, then he will almost immediately start having watery, itchy eyes and begin sniffling and sneezing.

 In contrast, gluten intolerance symptoms manifest themselves more like a growing nutritional deficiency, with symptoms that sometimes arise slowly over time.
 The symptoms can be severe and serious, but in most cases they’re systemic, not immediate like symptoms of wheat intolerance.
 To make this even more confusing, people frequently refer to this condition as gluten allergy symptoms.
 General gastrointestinal distress or separate, additional digestive disorders are also triggered by gluten intolerance.
 For example, some symptoms of Candida may develop as a result of gluten intolerance.